sergeycodes/game-of-life/README.md

 ## Future Development

-Add a button that shows common cell structures like spaceships and shooters
+* Add a button that shows common cell structures like spaceships and shooters
+* explore different grid configurations, where if a cell reaches a border it travels to opposite side of grid